mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 paying _some_ attention!

 Some of it's obsolete now, not least all the cool Excel stuff I could do before Microsoft excreted its damned Office Ribbon thing into the world thing leaving me unarmed and bewildered.
-But some of it could, perhaps, by particularly kind observer, be called some form of wisdom.
+But some of it could, perhaps, by a particularly kind observer, be called some form of wisdom.
 Facts, anyway.
 Experience.

 I've avoided writing down the 300-odd "crucial tips" I'd give 22-year-old me because there's plenty of that sort of